 Under Andrew’s leadership, Endeavour Foundation became the largest employer of people with a disability in Australia, providing support to more than 2,350 people in the workplace.

 Andrew holds extensive commercial experience from Linfox Transport, Shell, Pacific Dunlop and McDonalds.

 David has more than 20 years’ experience in education, government, business and community sectors and was awarded a Winston Churchill Fellowship to study community development and contemporary social service business models.

-In 1998, David founded Community Solutions Inc and now has oversight of Endeavour Foundation’s Community Solutions Subsidiary Group, which consists of a number of organisations, including the Community Solutions Group Ltd, Acclaim, SkillsPlus, BRACE and TORGAS.
+In 1998, David founded Community Solutions Inc and now has oversight of Endeavour Foundation’s Community Solutions Group, which consists of a number of organisations, including the Community Solutions Group Ltd, Acclaim, SkillsPlus, BRACE and TORGAS.

 David is a long serving Director and Chair of Governance for CoAct Ltd; a National Employment Services Head Contractor, with $80m+ of contracts under management.

-Mark is a finance executive of 25 years, a fellow of CPA Australia and a graduate member of the Australian Institute of Company Directors.
+Mark is a finance executive of 25 years, a fellow of CPA Australia and a Fellow of the Australian Institute of Company Directors.
 He has worked in the professional services, manufacturing, retirement living, retail, and membership services sectors.
 Mark was Chairman of John Paul College and Queensland government’s Arts Investment Advisory Board and has been a board member of Queensland Ballet Company.
 In the not-for-profit sector he serves as a director for organisations focusing on mental health, homelessness and international student accommodation.